 Dogs know how to sniff out important items buried beneath the surface, and their love for digging would make them great at excavating sites.

-You may have some trouble getting the bones back from the pups, and they may just end up burying them in a different place, but they sure would love coming to work every day.
+You may have some trouble getting any bones back from your pups, and they may just end up burying their discoveries in a different place.
+But they sure would love coming to work every day!